Frallan1999/Time-series-analysis/README.md

 - `data/` → datasets
 - `notebooks/` → assignments, experiments, analysis scripts
 - `src/` → reusable functions
-- `docs/` → lecture codes and computer exercises and project description
+- `docs/` → lecture codes and description of computer exercises and project

 ## Notes
 This repo was restructured on 2025-09-14 (see tag `pre-cleanup-20250914` for old version).